Ashim-K-Shrestha/Text-and-Scrolling-Views/README.md

 ![Final UI](SS/ScrollFeature.png)

 **The screenshot above shows the implementation of the scroll feature in the final app using the scrollView view group.
-The article section was enclosed in the scrollView and the web link was also made active.**
+The article section was enclosed in the scrollView and the web link was also made active.
+The scroll-line shown in the screenshot is the proof for the scroll feature enabled in the app.**

 ---